isomerpages/moe-kranjipri/_about-us/Contact Us.md

 ### 3\.
 School Dental Clinic

-Students who require dental treatment can go the Dental Clinic in school for assistance.
-The clinic in our school will be open from 1 August to 31 November 2022 and is supported by other buddy dental clinics in primary schools around the area on other days during the school term.
+Students who require dental treatment can go to the dental clinic in school for assistance.
+The school dental clinic is operating on a roving model.
+They will be in KPS for 3 to 4 months a year and is supported by other buddy dental clinics in primary schools around the area on other days during the school term.

 **The details of the buddy dental clinics are as follows**: